BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ## Authentication for WinRM

-Basic Authentication on both teh Client and the service
+Basic Authentication on both the Client and the service

 ## Setup Logitech G510s software and drivers